 Best Practices for Irrigation Water from Type B Agricultural Water

 The following table (2A) outlines the metrics for agricultural water conveyance systems whereby edible portions of the crop are not likely to be contacted (e.g. germination, ground chemigation, furrow, drip irrigation, dust abatement water); if water is used in the vicinity of produce, then testing is necessary.
 For any of these uses, the agricultural water system must be assessed and monitored to demonstrate that the water meets the microbial standards for water that is likely to contain indicators of fecal contamination.
 Routine monitoring of microbial quality is required for all water types and remedial actions are required if water testing shows a conveyance system has failed to deliver water that meets the microbial standard.
+Efforts should always be made, when using Type B water, to avoid contact with the edible portion of the crop within 21 days of a scheduled harvest.
 When performing remedial actions, it is the intent that all remedial steps outlined in the tables below are followed and that they are followed in the order of sequence as written.

 TABLE 2A.
 Irrigation Water from Type B Agricultural Water– See FIGURE 1